tagged

 Today, Clay County remains an agricultural center, with farming and agribusiness continuing to play a vital role in its economy.
 The county's rich history and heritage are still celebrated through various festivals, museums, and historic sites that pay tribute to the Native American tribes and early pioneers who shaped the land and communities of Clay County.

-This timeline provides a condensed summary of the historical journey of Clay County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Clay County, Nebraska.